 Take a trip to the Amalfi Coast without leaving Monterey County!
-Owner Giuseppe Panzuto and his brother Salvatore, both born and raised in Napoli, Italy share their passion for authentic Italian comfort foods and solid hospitality at the much anticipated Il Tegamino restaurant in Carmel-by-the-Sea.
+Owner Giuseppe Panzuto was born and raised in Napoli, Italy and shares his passion for authentic Italian comfort foods and solid hospitality at the Il Tegamino restaurant in Carmel-by-the-Sea.

 The quaint eatery is tucked away in the charming Court of the Golden Bough, just off of the Ocean Avenue behind the Cottage of Sweets.
 This cozy nook is something out of a storybook with its simple and rustic décor, twinkling lights and homey atmosphere.
 The charming outdoor patio in particular is the perfect place for a romantic date or just a space to simply relax and unwind.

 One glance at the menu and you know you are in for an authentic treat.
 Branded wooden planks showcase the night’s bounty of offerings, and don’t let the hard-to-pronounce Italian terms intimidate you, the helpful descriptions below describe the dishes in layman's terms.

 The hardest decision you will have to make is choosing what to order.
 Dishes are broken down by course but feel free to mix and match as you wish.
 It’s best to do as the Italians do where sharing is strongly encouraged- when in Rome!

 No matter how many courses you opt for, meals kick off with fresh slices of bread served with an addictive concoction of marinated zucchini.
 The ingredients are simple and light for an indulgent authenic food tour through southern Italy.